Werde munter, mein Gemüte: Melody and musical settings

 The hymn tune, Zahn No. 6551, is by Johann Schop, who often collaborated with Rist.
 Georg Philipp Telemann composed a cantata Werde munter, mein Gemüte, TWV 1:1576, for choir, strings and continuo before 1760.
 Johann Sebastian Bach used the hymn's sixth stanza, "Bin ich gleich von dir gewichen", in his cantata Ich armer Mensch, ich Sündenknecht, BWV 55, and in his St Matthew Passion.
 Max Reger composed a chorale prelude as No. 48 of his 52 Chorale Preludes, Op.
-67 in 1902.
-Sigfrid Karg-Elert wrote an improvisation as part of his 66 Chorale improvisations for organ, Op.
+67 in 1902, and Sigfrid Karg-Elert wrote an improvisation as part of his 66 Chorale improvisations for organ, Op.
 65.

 The same hymn melody was assigned to the song "Jesu, meiner Seelen Wonne" written by Martin Janus (or Jahn).
 Bach used it in the Leipzig version of his cantata Herz und Mund und Tat und Leben, BWV 147.
 It became famous as the arrangement Jesu, Joy of Man's Desiring.

 The tune for "Werde munter" was also paired with "Like the Golden Sun Ascending," which was translated from selected stanzas of Thomas Kingo's 1689 "Som den gyldne Sol frembryder."